jeherve/jp-post-views/readme.txt

 * Update the plugin to rely on new Stats functionality introduced in Jetpack 13.0.
 * Deprecate the `jp_post_views_cache_duration` filter.
 The plugin now fully relies on Jetpack's caching mechanism.
+* Add a new column to post and page admin screens, displaying the number of views.

 = 1.5.0 =
 Release Date: February 9, 2023